oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 [`Core.OptionalParameter`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#OptionalParameter)[[
 ]{style="font-family:\"Arial\",sans-serif"}]{.Datatype}defined in
 [**\[OData-VocCore\]**](#VocCore) MAY be omitted.
-If it is annotated and the annotation specifies a [DefaultValue]{.Datatype}, the omitted parameter is interpreted as having that default value.
+If it is annotated and the annotation specifies a `DefaultValue`, the omitted parameter is interpreted as having that default value.
 If omitted and the annotation does not specify a default value, the service is free on how to interpret the omitted parameter.

 #### [11.5.4.2]{#sec_Functionoverloadresolution} [Function overload resolution](#sec_Functionoverloadresolution)